jeffgennari/lg24devsecops/README.md

 reporting in coveralls.io to locate the code that is not covered by tests, and create tests such that coverage reaches 100%.

-SonarCloud.io will show some "code sniffs", pointing out some things that could be improved in the code.
+SonarCloud.io will show some "code smells", pointing out some things that could be improved in the code.
 Attempt to fix these inefficiencies.

 Create a branch and made some modifications to the branch, then create a pull request.
 Observe the automatic testing and reporting that Github will show during the TravisCI pipeline run to assist in evaluating a pull request prior to merging.

+As a second extension, install an additional security-related GitHub Action from the marketplace (https://github.com/marketplace?type=actions).

 #### Credit
 Credit to Jonathan Woytek for this exercise.